-Upfront Selling Commissions Dealer Manager Fees Annual Stockholder Servicing Fees Maximum Stockholder Servicing Fees Over Life of Investment (Length of Time) Total (Length of Time) Class T \$300 \$50 \$85 \$ 556 (7 years) \$ 906 (7 years) Class S \$350 \$ 0 \$85 \$ 556 (7 years) \$ 906 (7 years) Class D \$ 0 \$ 0 \$25 \$875 (35 years) \$875 (35 years) Class I \$ 0 \$ 0 \$ 0 \$ 0 \$ 0

-Class T and Class S shares are available through brokerage and transaction-based accounts.
-Class D shares are generally available for purchase in this offering only (1) through fee-based programs, also known as wrap accounts, that provide access to Class D shares, (2) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class D shares, (3) through certain registered investment advisers, (4) through bank trust departments or any other organization or person authorized to act in a fiduciary capacity for its clients or customers or (5) other categories of investors that we name in an amendment or supplement to this prospectus.
-Class I shares are generally available for purchase in this offering only (1) through fee-based programs, also known as wrap accounts, that provide access to Class I shares, (2) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class I shares, (3) through certain registered investment advisers, (4) by endowments, foundations, pension funds and other institutional investors, (5) by our executive officers and directors and their immediate family members, as well as officers and employees of the Advisor or other affiliates and their immediate family members, and, if approved by our board of directors, joint venture partners, consultants and other service providers or (6) other categories of investors that we name in an amendment or supplement to this prospectus.
+Upfront Selling Commissions Dealer Manager Fees Annual Stockholder Servicing Fees Stockhol Fees O Investme ximum der Servicing ver Life of nt (Length of Time) Total (Length of Time) Class T \$300 \$50 \$85 \$556 (7 years) \$906 (7 years) Class S \$350 \$0 \$85 \$556 (7 years) \$906 (7 years) Class D \$0 \$0 \$25 \$875 (35 years) \$875 (35 years) Class I \$0 \$0 \$0 - - arrangements with their clients to provide access to Class D shares, (3) through certain registered investment advisers, (4) through bank trust departments or any other organization or person authorized to act in a fiduciary capacity for its clients or customers or (5) other categories of investors that we name in an amendment or supplement to this prospectus.
+Class I shares are generally available for purchase in this offering only (1) through fee-based programs, also known as wrap accounts, that provide access to Class I shares, (2) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class I shares, (3) through certain registered investment advisers, (4) by endowments, foundations, pension funds and other institutional investors, (5) by our executive officers and directors and their immediate family members, as well as officers and employees of the Advisor or other affiliates and their immediate family members, and, if approved by our board of directors, joint venture partners, consultants and other service providers, (6) by officers, directors, employees and registered representatives of broker-dealers or their affiliates, including immediate family members of such person or (7) other categories of investors that we name in an amendment or supplement to this prospectus.
 Before making your investment decision, please consult with your investment adviser regarding your account type and the classes of common stock you may be eligible to purchase.